Written by Susan Lane SLCM Keeper of ColourMine

 She was anxious when her mum

-Wasn’t in the near vicinity
+Wasn’t in the near vicinity,

-I hoped and prayed she’d consider that
+I hoped and prayed she’d consider

 That I could be her companion